 Why not write an article or blog for the CraftCourses news section?
 Perhaps you have an interesting story to tell about your craft, how you came to be a creator or would like to share your knowledge.
 Get in touch to discuss your ideas – we would love to hear from you !

-Subscribers can also use @CraftCourses on Facebook, Twitter, Pinterest and Instagram to further promote your courses.
 Perhaps you want to spotlight a glowing review, fill up remaining spaces on an upcoming course or promote an open day or competition.
-You can tag us in your own posts (by typing @craftcourses) and we will like, retweet and share your posts.
+You can tag us in your own posts (by typing @craftcourses) and we will like, retweet and share your posts where possible.

 5. Get to the top!

-Boost your course listing(s) to the top of their categories from your Dashboard or take an Advert.
-Let more people know about the quality courses or products you provide.
-See examples here or contact email@example.com to talk about what you need.
+Boost your course listing(s) to the top of their categories from your Dashboard.
+Let more people know about the quality courses you provide.
+You can contact us on email@example.com to talk about what you need.